AdobeDocs/experience-manager-guides.en/help/product-guide/knowledge-base/kb-articles/authoring/define-icon-for-custom-ditatypes.md

 title: Configuring icon for custom dita types
 description: Learn how to define icon for custom dita types for showing their icon on different UI in AEM
 ---
-# Configuring icon for custom dita (topic or map) types
+# Configuring icon for custom dita (topic or map) type

 ## Problem Statement

-With custom schema used in AEM Guides, you can create custom topic or map types and with that you may notice the custom topics/maps do not show icon in the web-editor or Assets UI.
+With custom schema used in AEM Guides, you can create custom topic or map types and with that you may notice the custom topic/map types do not show icon in the web-editor or Assets UI.
 See  below screenshot for reference

 ![screenshot for reference](../assets/authoring/custom-ditatype-icon-notshown.png)

-So in order to assign a icon to the custom topic/map types you have to do following:
+So in order to assign a icon to the custom topic/map types, you have to do following:
 - Find the custom topic/map type
 - Write styles to add the desired icon for the custom type